cyevgeniy/evg.moe/content/ed/atom_sunset.md

 ## Sunset

-In the winter of 2022, Github published a blog post, where they announced that they're sunsetting Atom.
+In the summer of 2022, Github published a blog post, where they announced that they're sunsetting Atom.

 ![Atom editor sunset](/ed/atom_sunset.png)